Cult Wines International

 Countries which we can send wine are as follows:

-Asia: Hong Kong, Japan, Macau, Malaysia, Philippines, Singapore, South Korea, Taiwan & Thailand
+Asia: Hong Kong, Japan, Macau, Malaysia, Philippines, Singapore, South Korea, Taiwan, Thailand & U.A.E.

-Europe: Austria, Belgium, Czech Republic, Denmark, England & United Kingdom, France, Germany, Greece, Hungary, Italy, Poland, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, The Netherlands & U.A.E.
+Europe: Austria, Belgium, Bulgaria, Czech Republic, Cyprus, Denmark, England & United Kingdom, France, Finland, Germany, Greece, Hungary, Italy, Liechtenstein, Luxembourg, Malta, Monaco, Poland, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, & The Netherlands.

-Others: Bahamas, Canada, Mexico, South Africa, Australia & New Zealand
+Others: Bahamas, Canada, Dominican Republic, Mexico, Puerto Rico, South Africa, Australia & New Zealand.

 However, it is important to mention that each country has its own set of rules.
 For example, Sweden allows only up to 1 liter of sparkling wine per shipment or 2 liters of still wine.
 So if you purchase more bottles than what is allowed per shipment, we may have to make multiple shipments in multiple boxes.
 In such a case, additional shipping charges will apply and will be charged to you before shipping.